berke09/Python/CLI Based Scripts/README.md

-# 🚀 Python Projects Collection
+# 🚀 CLI Based Scripts Collection

 This folder contains a collection of CLI-based projects that demonstrate different use cases such as a Gas Station Management System, a Library Management System, a Notebook application, a Random Password Generator, and an Olive Harvest Manager.
 These projects showcase various concepts and can be used as examples or inspiration for future projects.